 so your minds [understanding] may be corrupted from the simplicity [genuineness, single-mindedness] that is in Christ.

 Satan is after the “minds” or understanding of believers.
 The Corinthians were deceived by the false teachers just like Satan deceived Eve.
 These teachers did this by “craftiness.”
 “Corrupted” here is spiritual ruin; it means to be led astray, to deviate from the norm.
 The church accepted depraved doctrines from apostate teachers.
-The apostle feared that she would be seduced by another doctrine from absolute loyalty to her Lord.
+The apostle feared that the church would be seduced by another doctrine from absolute loyalty to her Lord.

 False teachers led the church away from single-minded commitment to Christ.
 The word “simplicity” means single-minded.
 When it comes to faithfulness to Christ, there is no other option than to be entirely devoted to Him.
 Otherwise, the church commits spiritual adultery.
-Paul’s decanters cast doubt on what his team taught.
+Paul’s detractors cast doubt on what his team taught.
 The church should have had a single commitment to Christ, but these people added to His finished work.
 This is to become “corrupted” from the unvarnished teaching about Christ.

 For if [since] he who comes preaches another [of a different kind] Jesus whom we have not preached,

 The false apostles that came to Corinth preached a different gospel than Paul’s team.
 This was a real and active subversion in the church.
 They came with a novel gospel, a “new” gospel different from the apostolic gospel.
-This was an attempt to supersede biblical Jesus.
+This was an attempt to supersede the biblical Jesus.
 False apostles taught a different kind of gospel, not the gospel of grace but a legalistic gospel.
 They may have diminished the importance of the saving work of Christ on the cross (1 Co 1:18; 2:2; 2 Co 13:4; Ga 3:1).

 or if you receive a different spirit which you have not received,